Deduplicating repeated events

 Step 2 : Create a topic for the deduplicated events

-The pre-processing job will write the deduplicated events to a different topic, that can be used as a source for the systems that are unable to process idempotently.
+You can configure a processing flow to write the deduplicated events to a separate topic, which you can then use as a source for systems that are unable to process idempotently.

 The next step is to create this topic.